1.4 Youth policy decision-making

 - the development of instruments and methods to come to a comprehensive and high quality youth policy based on knowledge and information.

-Besides the above mentioned youth organizations, youth centres, information centres and the Youth Council, the Youth Office (Jugendbüro der DG) is one of the most important support structures for youth work in the DG.
+Besides the above mentioned youth organisations, youth centres, information centres and the Youth Council, the Youth Office (Jugendbüro) is one of the most important support structures for youth work in the German-speaking Community.
 The Youth Office is in some way the “technical bureau” for youth work in the German-Speaking Community.
 It is an NGO steered by a general assembly and an administrative board, in which the majority is held by youth organizations and youth centres.
 The collaboration with the Government of the German-Speaking Community and the funding received are regulated by a management contract between the Government and the Youth Office.
-This convention runs over five years and foresees amongst other things the principle of funding by donation, the allocated amount and the mission of the office.
-This mission implies:
+This convention runs generally over five years and foresees amongst other things the principle of funding by donation, the allocated amount and the mission of the office.

 - the coordination of the Youth Council;

-- pedagogical and administrative support for youth organizations;
+- pedagogical and administrative support for youth organisations;

-- the coordination and development of open youth work and street work;
+- the coordination and development of open youth work and outreach youth work;

-- the promotion of national and international cooperation in the youth field (cross-border cooperation, inner Belgium cooperation and management of the, Bel’J programme, promoting the participation on other programmes as ASA and Quebec-Wallonie-Bruxelles);
+- the promotion of national and international cooperation in the youth field (cross-border cooperation, inner Belgium cooperation and management of the Bel’J programme, promoting the participation on Quebec-Wallonie-Bruxelles);

 - National Agency of the German-Speaking Community for the European programmes Erasmus+ in the fields of education, training and youth and European Solidarity Corps

-Current Youth Office spending is approx. 1.1 million Euro.
-That's the annual budget for fiscal year 2016.
 The Youth Office receives annual funding proportional to its staffing, running and activity costs, agreed upon in a management contract between the Youth Office and the government.
-In 2016, the Youth Office was granted approx. 600.000 Euro annual funding.
+In 2022, the Youth Office was granted approx. 740.000 Euro annual funding.

-Open youth work, outreach youth work, youth information centres and youth organisations relay on so called performance contracts, that are agreed upon between the government, the local authorities and board members of the youth organisation.
-These performance contracts specify how their concept, that has been approved by the government and assures the funding of the organisation, has to be implemented on the field.
-The implementation of those performance contracts is monitored either annually (for youth organisations) or twice a year (for open youth work, youth information, outreach youth work).
+Open youth work, outreach youth work, youth info (Jugendinfo) and youth organisations relay on so called performance contracts, that are agreed upon between the government, the local authorities and board members of the youth organisation.
+These performance contracts specify how their activity plan, that has been approved by the government and assures the funding of the organisation, has to be implemented on the field.